-Elisa De La Rosa (dance, Denton) is among the guest presenters for the Ballet Hispánico School of Dance weeklong summer professional development program for dance teachers.
-The program, “Best Practices: We Support Learning!,” is scheduled July 5-9.
+Elisa De La Rosa (dance, Denton) was among the guest presenters for the Ballet Hispánico School of Dance weeklong summer professional development program for dance teachers.
+The program, “Best Practices: We Support Learning!,” took place July 5-9.

 English, Speech & Foreign Languages

-Stephen Souris (Denton) will serve as a panelist in a virtual State of the Arts discussion, “Exploring Work Responding to the Pandemic,” Thursday, June 17, on KERA.
+Stephen Souris (Denton) served as a panelist in a virtual State of the Arts discussion, “Exploring Work Responding to the Pandemic,” Thursday, June 17, on KERA.
 State of the Arts is presented in partnership with the Greater Denton Arts Council.

 Angela Mooney (Denton) was a guest lecturer for Portuguese for Advanced Spanish Speakers Feb.
 5 at Rice University.
 Her lecture was titled “Afro-Brazilian Movements For Justice and the Myth of Racial Democracy in Brazil.”